JamesTiberiusKirk/cv/content/_index.md

 ## Professional Achievements

+- **Delivered ScoutNonLeague platform at Atom Web Development** – Built a full-stack platform connecting non-league football players with clubs in England (and eventually world wide), delivered end-to-end in a short timeframe.
+Designed and implemented the complete system in Go with Echo, PostgreSQL, templ and HTMX, featuring multi-version CV system, events/opportunities, real-time messaging via WebSockets, Stripe subscriptions and guardian management.
+Established production-grade architecture with scalability best practices for both codebase growth and runtime load, clean Repository/Service/Handler patterns, and Playwright E2E tests.
+Delivered a complete development strategy and framework, and trained a junior developer to maintain and extend the platform.

 - **Led large-scale templ migration at Aviva** – Planned and executed a migration to the templ Go library across hundreds of files in a core repository under a controlled code freeze, with custom tooling and automated diff-based testing to minimise risk.
 Worked closely with, and effectively led, the test team to validate changes.
 The migration modernised the toolchain and removed a major bottleneck, significantly improving delivery speed and long-term throughput of safe changes.

 - **Stabilised contractor-built platform at Aviva** – Joined a small, startup-style team taking over a contractor-built car insurance platform.
 Rewrote, refactored and rebuilt key services, introduced clearer patterns and testing, and helped turn the prototype into a maintainable, owned product codebase, reducing core production issues and improving developer efficiency.